 Some believe it’s a miracle the indigenous tribes of the Amazon found out about ayahuasca.
-From the thousands of plants available they were able to pick out the exact right ones to make the hallucinogenic concoction.
+From the thousands of plants available, they were able to pick out the exact right ones to make the hallucinogenic concoction.
 The shamans themselves say the plants taught them how to do it.

 As the Amazonian people were illiterate, no-one knows exactly when it started, but it’s estimated that ayahuasca use dates back more than two thousand years.

-The first Western report on ayahuasca dates from some Jesuits traveling the Amazon in 1737.
+The first Western report on ayahuasca dates from some Jesuits travelling the Amazon in 1737.
 They describe it as a ‘diabolic potion’.
 Ethnobotanist Richard Spruce wrote a more elaborate report about an ayahuasca ceremony he observed with the Tukano tribes in the Brazilian Amazon.
 In 1851 he sent a sample of the Banisteriopsis Caapi vine to the Royal Botanical Gardens in Kew.
 They had no idea what to do with it, so it wasn’t until 1969 that the material was rediscovered and analysed.

 The ‘vine of the soul’ gained Western attention in the 1960s through the writings of William S. Burroughs and Allan Ginsberg, who separately travelled the Putumayo region (on the border of Colombia and Peru), in search of the magic brew.
 They corresponded about their adventures in the Yagé letters (1963).
-Around the same time Harvard ethnobotanist Richard Evan Schultes travelled the region and described a variety of indigenous ceremonies which he either observed or participated in.
+Around the same time, Harvard ethnobotanist Richard Evan Schultes travelled the region and described a variety of indigenous ceremonies which he either observed or participated in.

-During the beginning of that century several ayahuasca churches emerged in Brazil.
+During the beginning of that century, several ayahuasca churches emerged in Brazil.
 First was the Santo Daime in the 1930s.
 Barquinha split off in 1945, and in 1961 the União de Vegetal (UDV) was established.
 They were part of a larger process of urbanization of ayahuasca during the 20th century: the brew was no longer reserved for indigenous shamans and their tribes, but also curanderos in the wider population started to organize sessions incorporated the drinking of ayahuasca.

 When Westerners started to travel more numerously to Latin America, they came in contact with these traditions.
 From the 1990s onwards ayahuasca churches spread outside of the region.
 And enthusiastic Western adepts invited shamans to travel to Europe or the United States in order to conduct ceremonies.
 Some of them got initiated themselves and many developed their own hybrid spiritual or therapeutic practice.
 This wide range of ayahuasca uses will be discussed in more detail below.